JorgePablol/data-warehouse/README.md

-# Data warehouse with AWS
+# Data wharehouse with AWS

 This project processes files storaged in s3 into a staging table and then loads the data into 5 different tables on redshift, all of this was done for the streaming music startup sparkify, that needs to move their information into the cloud.